nmav/ipcalc/README.md

 Information about this ipcalc
 =============================

+This is a modern ipcalc tool for IPv4 and IPv6.
+It acts both as a tool to output human readable information about a network or address, as well as a tool suitable to be used by scripts or other programs.

-This is an enhanced version of the ipcalc tool found in Fedora system.
-It has several additions, such as printing a summary about the provided network address if no parameters are specified, and transparent IPv6 support.
-In addition it will use libGeoIP if available to provide geographic information.
+It supports printing a summary about the provided network address, multiple command line options per information to be printed, transparent IPv6 support, and in addition it will use libGeoIP if available to provide geographic information.

 Examples